 Many people have relationships with multiple financial professionals-accountants, estate planning attorneys, financial advisors, insurance agents, and more.
 Often what happens in these tangled webs of professionals are missed connections, lost opportunities, and coordination gaps.
 When your CPA isn’t talking to your financial advisor and estate planning attorney, your financial plan may not be working as intended.
 This can be a detriment to achieving your financial goals.

 A financial advisor who works as your Personal CFO will potentially uncover opportunities that may be overlooked by other professionals who are not working in concert to execute your financial plan.
 Your Personal CFO can coordinate all of your financial professionals and keep your plan on track.
-Tartan Wealth Management’s advisors are uniquely equipped to be your Personal CFO.
+Tartan Wealth Management’s advisors are qualified to be your Personal CFO.
 Our advisors can provide tax planning, investment management, insurance services, estate planning services, and be a source for any general financial advice.
 Alternatively, if you already have trusted professionals TWM advisors’ can coordinate and help optimize these relationships.
 This can help manage down your costs and streamline your financial life in an unbiased manner while maintaining these relationships.

 WHY WOULD YOU NEED A PERSONAL CFO?

 First, a Personal CFO can see the big picture of your financial life-from tax returns and insurance policies to investment plans and estate documents.
-A Personal CFO will have perspective on all aspects of your financial plan and not just focused on a narrow viewpoint.
+A Personal CFO shoud have perspective on all aspects of your financial plan and not just focused on a narrow viewpoint.

 Third, a personal CFO can build a team of financial professionals that can be called upon to fill in the missing pieces of a financial plan.

-WHAT DOES A PERSONAL CFO DO?
+WHAT DOES A TARTAN WEALTH MANAGEMENT PERSONAL CFO DO?

 - Review prior year tax returns to determine if there are potential opportunities to reduce future tax liabilities.